Health, Wellness and Safety

 Where can I find the latest numbers on positive cases within the CMU community?

-What are CMU’s contract tracing protocols?
+What are CMU’s contact tracing protocols?

 The Allegheny County Health Department has authorized the university to conduct contact tracing on behalf of university community members.
 Under the direction of University Health Services (UHS), staff are trained on proper protocols and systems that are consistent with those used by the county in order to integrate seamlessly with the broader community.